lamps-wg/documentsigning-eku/draft-ietf-lamps-documentsigning-eku.md

 prohibiting combinations of KeyPurposeIds is described in the Security Considerations section of this document.
-If both “Excluded KeyPurposeId” and “Permitted KeyPurposeId” exists, the relying party or the relying party software proresses each restriction on “Excluded KeyPurposeId” first, and then processes each restriction on “Permitted KeyPurposeId”.
+If both “Excluded KeyPurposeId” and “Permitted KeyPurposeId” exists, the relying party or the relying party software processes each restriction on “Excluded KeyPurposeId” first, and then processes each restriction on “Permitted KeyPurposeId”.